krzysztofarendt/building3d/README.md

 - a set of polygons defines a wall
 - a set of walls defines a solid (3D space fully enclosed with polygons)
 - a set of solids defines a zone
+- a set of zones defines a building
 - wall polygons do not have to be coplanar
 - wall can have subpolygons (e.g. wall with a window)
 - subpolygons do not have own meshes (yet)
+- solids of a zone need to be adjacent
+- but zones of a building do not need to be adjacent

 Mesh:
 - three types of meshes exist: